 Most of the construction was done by private contractors, but a variety of New Deal public works programs were also employed, including the Works Progress Administration (WPA), the Emergency Relief Administration (ERA), and the Civilian Conservation Corps (CCC).
 When World War II began, approximately 170 miles were open to travel and another 160 miles were under construction.
 By the early 1950s, only half of the Blue Ridge Parkway was completed.

 In the mid-1950s, the National Park Service launched a ten-year development program, called Mission 66, to mark the 50th anniversary of the agency’s creation.
-The plan included an accelerated effort to complete construction of the Parkway by 1966.
+The plan included an accelerated effort to complete the construction of the Parkway by 1966.
 This initiative was very successful, finishing all of the Parkway’s construction with the exception of 7.7 miles at Grandfather Mountain, North Carolina.

 After years of negotiating, the revolutionary Linn Cove Viaduct was constructed to protect the mountain’s terrain and Blue Ridge Parkway’s continuous 469-mile route was finally completed in 1987.

-When complete, the parkway made its way through the central and southern Appalachian Mountains from the Shenandoah National Park, near Waynesboro, Virginia (Milepost 0) to Great Smoky Mountains National Park, near Cherokee, North Carolina (Milepost 469).
+When complete, the parkway made its way through the central and southern Appalachian Mountains from the Shenandoah National Park, near Waynesboro, Virginia (Milepost 0) to the Great Smoky Mountains National Park, near Cherokee, North Carolina (Milepost 469).

 Often called “America’s Favorite Drive,” Blue Ridge Parkway was the first national rural parkway to be conceived, designed, and constructed for a leisurely driving experience.
 The pathway for recreational driving was and continues to be free from commercial traffic or stop signs.